oclron0421/Advent-Of-Code-2024/README.md

 ## Day 7
 ### Part 1
 Quite easy, need to be careful with the data typing, used long long -- numbers are too big
+### Part 1
+Changed the operators configuration to base 3 instead of only using 2 and brute force the numbers all the way, filtered the ones that are valid first then carry one with the rejected pile